natesworksdev/Ryujinx/README.md

 **Compatibility**

 You can check out the compatibility list within the Wiki.
-Only a handful of games actually work.

 **Latest build**

 These builds are compiled automatically for each commit on the master branch.
 They may be unstable or might not work at all.
 The latest automatic build for Windows (64-bit) can be found on the [official website](https://ryujinx.org/#/Build).
+However, for opening issues and testing, it is recommended to build the Master Branch as it is much more stable (Though still very experimental)